 On October 9, 2012, the Corporation completed the purchase of 46,000,000 common shares of Mercator, from Pala in consideration for the issuance of 7,315,000 common shares of the Corporation (note 4).
-Pala was a related party at the time of the purchase of the Mercator shares as Pala was a significant shareholder of the Corporation at that time.
-Pala holds more than 50% of Nevada Copper shares and has three executives on the Corporation's Board of Directors as at December 31, 2013.
-The marketable securities are valued at fair value at each period end.

 The Corporation has entered into management agreements with certain senior officers.
-In the event that there is a change of control, the Corporation is committed to pay severance payments ranging from one to three years of salary for these senior officers.
+In the event that there is a change of control, the Corporation may be required to pay severance payments ranging from one to three years of salary for these senior officers.
+The amount of this contingent liability is \$1,759 (\$2,041 CAD).

-As of December 31, 2013, accounts payable and accrued liabilities include director fees and expenses payable of \$110 (June 30, 2013 - \$55).
+As of December 31, 2014, accounts payable and accrued liabilities include director fees and expenses payable of \$108 (December 31, 2013 - \$110).